physixgod/LearnFlow/tunihack front/README.md

 LearnFlow
 1. Project Overview
 Description:
-LearnFlow is an innovative learning platform that connects users with a wide range of courses to enhance their skills.
+LearnFlow is an innovative learning platform dedicated to informal learners, empowering individuals who may not have access to formal education to enhance their skills.
 It features a user-friendly interface, dynamic content presentation, and seamless enrollment functionality, enabling an engaging and efficient learning experience.

 Inspiration:
-LearnFlow was inspired by the need for a global platform offering accessible, curated educational resources.
+LearnFlow was inspired by the need for a global platform offering accessible, curated educational resources in an all-in-one app.
 Open to everyone, we believe anyone can revolutionize the AI world and achieve growth, regardless of their skill level or background

 2. Features
 Personalized Recommendations: Take a quiz to receive tailored course suggestions based on your interests and skills.
 Engaging Course Exploration: Browse through all available courses , complete with detailed descriptions, durations,  difficulty levels and choose the ones you want to enroll in .
-Support Made Easy: Reach out to our support team for assistance .
+Community : users can ask for help from experienced individuals, share their knowledge, and give back to the community, creating a supportive and collaborative learning environment for everyone.

 3. Technology Stack
 Frontend: Angular, Bootstrap 5
 Backend: NestJS
 Database: MongoDB
+Api : Reddit

 4. Installation and Usage
 Prerequisites:
 Node.js (v16 or later)
 Angular CLI (v15 or later)
 NestJS CLI
-MongoDB (running locally or via cloud service like MongoDB Atlas)
+MongoDB running via cloud service MongoDB Atlas

 Installation Steps:
 Clone the repository: